NimeshaDil/NimeshaDil/README.md

 🚀 **Cloud & DevOps Engineer | Infrastructure Automation | DevSecOps**

-Experienced DevOps Engineer 5+ years of hands-on experience in software development and streamlining delivery processes, as demonstrated by a successful track record.
-Specializing in Cloud computing (AWS, GCP), Infrastructure as Code (Terraform), CI/CD, Containerization and Orchestration, Monitoring and Logging, Networking, Database management and scripting empowered using modern AI and AI Agentic capabilities.
+Experienced DevOps Engineer 5+ years of hands-on experience in software development and streamlining delivery processes (SDLC), as demonstrated by a successful track record.
+Specializing in Cloud computing (AWS, GCP), Infrastructure as Code (Terraform), CI/CD, Containerization and Orchestration, Monitoring and Logging, Networking, Database management and scripting empowered with modern AI and AI Agentic capabilities.

 ---